-BTR Code of Practice
+Rental Living Code of Practice

-The BTR Code of Practice Timeline
+The Rental Living Code of Practice Timeline

-has introduced principles for a new Build to Rent Code of Practice that will be road-tested by
+The Association for Rental Living has introduced principles for a new Rental Living Code of Practice that will be road-tested by the sector to refine their implementation.

-As the representative body for the institutionally backed, purpose-built rental livingThe BTR Code of Practice aims to elevate standards across the Build to Rent sector, establishing a social contract with consumers and building trust with all stakeholders, including the public sector.
-It defines a new benchmark for service, quality, sustainability, security and good governance across Build to Rent, demonstrating the standards and culture of the sector to government, policy makers and local authorities, as well as other stakeholders.
+As the representative body for the institutionally backed, purpose-built rental living sector, the Rental Living Code of Practice aims to elevate standards across the sector, establishing a social contract with consumers and building trust with all stakeholders, including the public sector.

 To see the updated Code of Practice principles:

-To view the Customer Charter:
+To view and provide feedback on the Customer Charter:

 Not a member?